KumihoArts/BepInExProfiler/README.md

 ## What it does

-Shows you exactly which of your installed plugins are eating frame time -- broken down by Update, LateUpdate, FixedUpdate, Render, Coroutines, and Harmony patch overhead.
+Shows you exactly which of your installed plugins are eating frame time.
+Broken down by Update, LateUpdate, FixedUpdate, Render, Coroutines, and Harmony patch overhead.
 More importantly, it lets you throttle or disable individual plugins live without touching anything on disk or restarting the game.

 The tool is split into two parts: